ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Serialize to Python string.

 * **Parameters:**
-  - butt_joints: Specify whether butt-joints are serialized or everything else (Modeling Group, Modeling Plies and Interface Layers).
+  - butt_joints: Specify whether butt-joints are serialized or everything else (Modeling Group, Modeling Plies, and Interface Layers).

 <a id="modelingply"></a>